bc3tech/docgpt/README.md

 ## Usage

-The extension ships with two main components:
+The extension ships with the following components:

 1. Analyzer which finds undocumented members
 1. Code fix which generates documentation for the member